Practice Areas

 A slip-and-fall isn’t just a tumble; it’s the aftermath too.
 The days off work, the emotional whirlwind, the medical appointments – they all tally up.
 Seeking a claim?
 It’s not about the money; it’s about justice and, dare we say, a safer tomorrow.

 In the end, proving a slip-and-fall claim in Michigan is more marathon than sprint.
-But with the right knowledge, a pinch of patience, and help from a Michigan slip and fall lawyer, the finish line might be closer than you think.
+But with the right knowledge, a pinch of patience, and help from an experienced Michigan slip and fall lawyer, the finish line might be closer than you think.

 How a Slip-&-Fall Attorney Can Help You

-In addition to helping you prove negligence, a slip-and-fall attorney can also:
+In addition to helping you prove negligence, a slip-and-fall lawyer can also:

 Represent you in court